- Leverage Featured Snippet + SERP Features optimizations

-Affiliate marketing is harder than the experts make it seem.
+Affiliate marketing is harder than people make it seem.

-We get it: you see an ad every day on Facebook for the latest “expert” who wants to show you how to make millions of dollars in your sleep.
+We get it: you see an ad every day on Facebook from the latest “expert” who wants to show you how to make millions of dollars in your sleep.

 They’re almost as bad as the ‘90s infomercials that we’ve learned to love.